samlimbu/Sticky-notes/README.md

 # Sticky-notes

+Local Storage Layer
+MyStorage Singleton is created to deal with Local Storage only.
+It provides methods for fetching or saving bulk data to the local storage.

+Data Layer
+MyData Singleton is used to handle data for controller layer.
+CRUD operations can be performed conviniently.
+The MyData Singleton also updates local storage as each CRUD operation is performed.

 Process of solving tasks, issues faced and the way you tackled them should be documented.

 Drag and Drop feature